Acalabrutinib: Economics

 It was developed by Acerta Pharma.
-After promising results for CLL in initial clinical trials, Astra Zeneca purchased a 55% stake in Acerta Pharma for $4 billion in December 2015, with an option to acquire the remaining 45% stake for an additional $3 billion, conditional on approval in both the US and Europe and the establishment of commercial opportunity.
+After promising results for chronic lymphocytic leukemia in initial clinical trials, Astra Zeneca purchased a 55% stake in Acerta Pharma for $4 billion in December 2015, with an option to acquire the remaining 45% stake for an additional $3 billion, conditional on approval in both the US and Europe and the establishment of commercial opportunity.
+AstraZeneca purchased the remainder of Acerta Pharma in 2021.

 Names

 Acalabrutinib is the international nonproprietary name (INN), and the United States Adopted Name (USAN).